musyoku/variational-autoencoder/README.md

 | gradient_momentum | 0.9 |
 | gradient_clipping | 1.0 |

+We trained M1 for 500 epochs before starting training of M2.

 | * | # |
 |:-----------|------------:|
 | epochs | 500 |